Syncano/website/_posts/2014-08-14-get-instant-notifications-syncano-ios.markdown

 <H2>1.
 Install CocoaPods</h2>
 Open <em>Terminal</em> and type:
-{% highlight javascript linenos=table %}sudo gem install cocoapods{% endhighlight %}
+{% highlight javascript lineanchors %}sudo gem install cocoapods{% endhighlight %}

 <h2>2.
 Add syncano's iOS Library through CocoaPods</h2>
-In <em>Terminal</em>, navigate to the folder with the XCode project that you'd like to real-time sync, ie.{% highlight javascript linenos=table %}cd ~/syncano-sync-server-test/{% endhighlight %} where <em>~/syncano-sync-server-test/</em> is the actual path to the project.
+In <em>Terminal</em>, navigate to the folder with the XCode project that you'd like to real-time sync, ie.{% highlight javascript lineanchors %}cd ~/syncano-sync-server-test/{% endhighlight %} where <em>~/syncano-sync-server-test/</em> is the actual path to the project.

-Then, write in <em>Terminal</em>:{% highlight javascript linenos=table %}ls{% endhighlight %} and make sure you see your <em>.xcodeproj</em> file.
+Then, write in <em>Terminal</em>:{% highlight javascript lineanchors %}ls{% endhighlight %} and make sure you see your <em>.xcodeproj</em> file.

-Then, type: {% highlight javascript linenos=table %}pod init{% endhighlight %}
+Then, type: {% highlight javascript lineanchors %}pod init{% endhighlight %}

 When the command is finished, you should see a new file named <em>Podfile</em> in your project's folder.
-Open it in your favorite text editor and add following line under the target and end keywords:{% highlight javascript linenos=table %}pod 'syncano-ios'{% endhighlight %}
+Open it in your favorite text editor and add following line under the target and end keywords:{% highlight javascript lineanchors %}pod 'syncano-ios'{% endhighlight %}

-Your <em>Podfile</em> should now look more less like this: {% highlight javascript linenos=table %}target "My-Application-Name" do pod 'syncano-ios' end{% endhighlight %}
+Your <em>Podfile</em> should now look more less like this: {% highlight javascript lineanchors %}target "My-Application-Name" do pod 'syncano-ios' end{% endhighlight %}

-Close the <em>Podfile</em>, go back to <em>Terminal</em> and type:{% highlight javascript linenos=table %}pod install
+Close the <em>Podfile</em>, go back to <em>Terminal</em> and type:{% highlight javascript lineanchors %}pod install
 {% endhighlight %}

 When the command is finished, make sure you open (and from now on only use) the newly created <em>.xcworkspace</em> file, NOT the <em>.xcodeproj</em> file.